-What is Eosinophilic Esophagitis
+What Is Eosinophilic Esophagitis?

-Eosinophilic Esophagitis, or EoE, is a chronic allergic/immune condition that involves inflammation or swelling of the esophagus — the tube that sends food from the throat to the stomach.
-It occurs when white blood cells called eosinophils gather in the tissue of the esophagus, a place where they usually are not found.
-This condition can occur at any age, but is most commonly found in Caucasian males.
-Symptoms can vary with age:
+Eosinophilic Esophagitis, also known as EE or EoE, is a chronic allergic/immune condition that causes inflammation or swelling of the esophagus — the tube that sends food from the throat to the stomach.
+Inflammation occurs when white blood cells called eosinophils gather in the lining of the esophagus, a place where they usually are not found.
+This chronic inflammation leads to symptoms.

 - Adults and teens will report difficulty swallowing